 - Will encourage drivers to adopt a uniform speed without excessive acceleration and declaration

 - Influence driver behaviour towards non-motorised users

-Traffic calming measures, when proposed on roads passing through urban areas/ environment, whilst encouraging lower speed, will have reduced rate of accidents involving non-motorised users.
+Traffic calming measures, when proposed on roads passing through urban areas/ environment, whilst encouraging lower speed, will have a reduced rate of accidents involving non-motorized users.